vectordotdev/vector/rfcs/2021-09-21-9292-throttle-transform.md

 You can enforce rate limits on events or their raw size, as well as excluding events based on a VRL condition to avoid dropping critical logs.
 Rate limits can be applied globally across all logs or by specifying a key to create buckets of events to rate limit more granularly.

 The initial implementation will shed load by dropping any events beyond the configured rate limit.
-This could be configured in the future to apply backpressure or connected to Vector's dead-letter pipelines feature.
+This could be configured in the future to route events to a dead letter queue, or possibly apply backpressure to upstream sources.

 ### Implementation